kochavalabs/docs/preprocessed/4-Architecture/7-Blockchain.md

 to ensure that they are executed in the correct order.
 Once they have the next transactions to execute they will execute them and update their own ledgers.

-A user can use the `/transaction/lookup` API with the Transaction ID to check if a transaction has been finalized.
+A user can use the `transactions` API with the Transaction ID to check if a transaction has been finalized.

 ## Ledger